WarschauerStr/sQuiz-Game/README.md

 ### 5. **Score Update**
 - After completing a quiz, users' scores are updated and stored in the database, allowing them to track their progress over time.

+### 6. **Explanation of Techniques**
+Explanation of Techniques
+1. UUID for User Identification
+A unique UUID is generated for each user during registration.
+This ensures that users are identified uniquely across the system.
+2. Password Security
+The password validation ensures that passwords meet certain security standards, such as a minimum length and the inclusion of at least one uppercase letter and one number.
+This is important for preventing weak passwords.
+3. Dynamic Quiz Tables
+The quiz tables are created dynamically for each theme (e.g., quiz_nature, quiz_science).
+This approach allows for easy addition of new themes and quizzes without altering the database schema.
+4. Random Question Selection
+To ensure the game remains fun and challenging, quiz questions are selected randomly from the database for each quiz attempt.
+5. Leaderboard
+The leaderboard displays the top users based on their accumulated scores, allowing players to see how they rank against others.
+6. Database Interaction
+The psycopg2 library is used to interact with the PostgreSQL database, execute queries, and fetch results.
+It provides a simple interface for working with PostgreSQL from Python.

 ## Technologies Used

 ### 1. **Python**